In today’s post: Find 20 fantastic beginner sewing projects – clothes, purses, pillows, scarves, accessories, and more!

-4. A free printable pattern makes this envelope clutch from See Kate Sew totally doable even for a novice.
+4. A free printable pattern makes this envelope clutch from See Kate Sew totally doable even for a complete beginner.

 5. Quilts can be a labor of love, but Cloud9 Fabrics shows you how to put together this cute baby quilt in just 2 hours (no binding!).

 6. Envelope pillow covers are a great first sewing project – super easy and super cute!
-Tutorial from Hey There Home.
+Great beginner sewing tutorial from Hey There Home.

 7. Once you’ve mastered the basic pillow cover, learn how to add giant pompoms with this tutorial from Living With Punks.

 8. This cute girls’ skirt from It’s Always Autumn might look complicated, but it’s not: it’s made from a pair of sweatpants, meaning there’s only a few seams and a hem involved!
-There’s even a tutorial for a ladies’ version as well.
+This easy sewing project even comes in a ladies’ version as well!

 9. You won’t believe how easy it is to make this chic double sided infinity scarf!
 Check out the tutorial at Merrick’s Art.

 10. This flattering maxi dress only takes one seam to put together, making it perfect for a beginner.
 Find out how at It’s Always Autumn.